 Download PDF version formatted for print:

-- Family records.
-Family records such as baby books may contain immunization records.
+- Family records, such as baby books, may have immunization information.

-- Schools or child care providers.
-Child care providers and schools must verify immunizations for attendees and may be able to look up records.
+- Schools and/or child care providers, which must verify immunizations of enrollees, may be able to look up records.

 - Military records may be a source of immunization information for those who have served in the military.

-If immunization records can’t be found, it may be necessary to repeat some of the shots or arrange for blood tests to determine immunity.
-Talk with your doctor to determine the appropriate course of action.
-Keep track of immunizations using forms for tracking immunizations.
+If you cannot find records, it may be necessary to repeat some vaccines or arrange for blood tests to determine protection from diseases.
+Talk with your or your child's health care provider to decide the appropriate course of action.